If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 In most cases, you will only get one payment in 12 months.

-If this happens, you will be expected to get other support to improve your finances in future and avoid future crises.
+In rare cases, you may get a second payment.
+If this happens, we will expect you to find other support to improve your finances and avoid future crises.

 Services and partners that can help you apply